italiangrid/storm/release-notes/storm-backend-server/1.11.4/index.md

 This release provides several bug fixes.

-<span class="label label-info">Important</span> From StoRM v1.11.3 a security authentication token is used
+<span class="label label-info">Important</span> Since version 1.11.3 a security authentication token is used
 to secure all communication among the storm-frontend and grihttps services and the backend.
 The token is configured using the `STORM_BE_XMLRPC_TOKEN` YAIM variable for the three services.
 More details in the [System administrator guide][storm-sysadmin-guide].